-When you bring your teen to Stonewater Adolescent Recovery Center for substance use treatment, we will introduce him to many types of therapy.
+When you bring your teen to Stonewater Adolescent Recovery Center for substance use treatment, we will introduce him to many types of experiential therapies.
 Some of the substance use therapies we offer are evidence-based.
 In other words, substance use treatment specialists have studied them, so we know they work.
 However, we also offer many holistic therapies.
 We use holistic therapies to treat your teen’s mind, body, and soul after substance use.
 One of the holistic treatments we may use is music therapy.
 A music therapy program can be a potent force in healing your teen’s emotional, physical, and mental needs.
 Therefore, music therapy may become an integral part of his treatment.

 Music therapy differs from music for entertainment.
 Music therapy utilizes music to help your teen accomplish their goals.
 We take care to design this program to treat your teen’s needs and preferences.
 It provides a variety of benefits within the setting of therapy.
 While we use it in substance use treatment, it is also particularly useful for teens who suffer from:

 Your teen does not have to have talent or the ability to play an instrument to take advantage of a music therapy program.
 They also do not have to create, move, or listen to a specific type of music, because many kinds of music have desirable qualities in therapy.

 How Does Music Therapy Assist in Treating Substance Use?

 At Stonewater, a music therapist teaches our music therapy programs.
 A music therapist is a qualified musician who has finished a music therapy program.
 They may ask your teen to listen, create, sing, or move to a musical piece.
 They may change or modify their selections based on your teen’s needs and preferences.